olebole/irafdoc/doc/rv.fxcor.rst

   A value of INDEF results in a default window size of 20 pixels.
-If the window proves to be too small for the number of points to be fit selected with the <i>width</i>, <i>height</i>, and/or <i>peak</i> parameters, a message will be written to the <tt>".log"</tt> file and/or screen explaining that points outside the window bounds were used in the fit.
+If the window proves to be too small for the number of points to be fit selected with the <i>width</i>, <i>height</i>, and/or <i>peak</i> parameters, a message will be written to the <span style="font-family: monospace;">".log"</span> file and/or screen explaining that points outside the window bounds were used in the fit.
 The user may wish to review this fit or increase the window size.
   </dd>